Floya-dev/dotfiles-sway-thinkpadx380yoga/README.md

 I took me while to get this together, and I want to keep on improving my dotfiles.
 If you find any issues please address them in the GitHub Issues tab.
 I'm always looking forward on improving.<br>

 All applications I use are listed here.
-Most of them is based on experience or recommendation.<br>
+Most of them is based on experience or recommendations.<br>

 ## 🖼️ Screenshots